Glasgow Kelvin (Scottish Parliament constituency)

-Glasgow Kelvin (Gaelic: Glaschu Ceilbhinn) is a constituency of the Scottish Parliament (Holyrood), being one of eight constituencies within the Glasgow City council area.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is also one of nine constituencies in the Glasgow electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Glasgow Kelvin (Gaelic: Glaschu Ceilbhinn) was a constituency of the Scottish Parliament, being one of eight constituencies within the Glasgow City council area.
+It elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
+It was also one of nine constituencies in the Glasgow electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

-The seat has been held by Kaukab Stewart of the Scottish National Party since the 2021 Scottish Parliament election.
+The seat had been held by Kaukab Stewart of the Scottish National Party from the 2021 Scottish Parliament election until its abolition.

+As a result of the second periodic review of Scottish Parliament boundaries in 2025, the constituency was abolished ahead of the 2026 Scottish Parliament election.
+Most of Glasgow Kelvin became part of the new seats of Glasgow Central and Glasgow Kelvin and Maryhill, with small portions also being transferred to Glasgow Anniesland and Glasgow Easterhouse and Springburn.

 Electoral region

-The other eight constituencies of the Glasgow region are: Glasgow Anniesland, Glasgow Cathcart, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston, Glasgow Southside and Rutherglen.
+During the period Glasgow Kelvin was in existence, the other eight constituencies of the Glasgow region were: Glasgow Anniesland, Glasgow Cathcart, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Provan, Glasgow Shettleston, Glasgow Southside and Rutherglen.

-The region covers the Glasgow City council area and a north-western portion of the South Lanarkshire council area.
+During this period the region covered all of the Glasgow City council area and a north-western portion of the South Lanarkshire council area.

 Constituency boundaries

-The original Glasgow Kelvin constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.
+The Glasgow Kelvin constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election, using the name and boundaries of the existing Glasgow Kelvin constituency of the UK Parliament.
+Ahead of the 2005 United Kingdom general election, constituencies for the UK Parliament were altered, whilst the boundaries were initially retained for elections to the Scottish Parliament.
+There is now no link between the two sets of boundaries.

-Boundary review

-Following its First Periodic review into Scottish Parliament constituencies, a newly shaped Kelvin was formed in time for the 2011 Scottish Parliament election.
-The Glasgow City Council electoral wards used in the creation of the new Glasgow Kelvin seat are:
+Following the first periodic review of Scottish Parliament boundaries, the boundaries of Glasgow Kelvin were revised for the 2011 Scottish Parliament election.
+The following electoral wards of Glasgow City Council were used to define Glasgow Kelvin at this review: